eddieantonio/cmput296/lab-3.md

 **Remember to cite your sources**.

+--

-In last weeks labs, we spied on how your browser creates HTTP requests to communicated with an HTTP server.
+In last week's lab, we spied on how your browser creates HTTP requests to communicated with an HTTP server.
 In this lab, we will be creating HTTP requests "from scratch" using nothing but an open TCP connection.